 Griffith’s Primary Valuation

 Griffith’s Primary Valuation originally entitled ‘General Valuation of Rateable Property in Ireland’ was the last of three valuations attempting to establish an equitable system of land and building taxation throughout the country.
-Undertaken by Richard Griffith, it took over 15 years to complete (1848-1864) and was used as a basis for levying a local system of taxation under the Irish Poor Law Act, 1838.
+Undertaken by Richard Griffith, it took over fifteen years to complete (published 1848-1864) and was used as a basis for levying a local system of taxation under the Irish Poor Law Act, 1838.
 It was carried out under the auspices of ‘The Tenement Valuation Act of 1852’ and remained in effect in the Republic of Ireland for 130 years.

 Carried out in the aftermath of the famine, the valuation replaced two earlier taxes, the ‘cess tax’ and the ‘tithe tax’ (see below).
 In order to assess the value of the property every farm/occupied premises in the country was visited.
 A value was allocated to the property, including the land held within the holding (the value of the land was based upon its quality, purpose, and average annual yield).